About the Creek

 Snitz Creek is a tributary to the Quittapahilla Creek in Lebanon County.
 The headwaters of Snitz Creek arise in southern Lebanon County near the Borough of Cornwall and the stream flows north to join the Quittapahilla Creek just west of the City of Lebanon.
 The drainage area of Snitz Creek is 12.4 square miles.

 Land use in the watershed is predominately agricultural with pasture land and row crops occupying most of the watershed.
-Residential development is increasing and in 2011, 37 percent of the watershed was classified as “developed.”
+Residential development is increasing and in 2011, 37% of the watershed was classified as “developed.”

 Snitz Creek is protected for the uses TSF (Trout Stocking) and MF (Migratory Fishes) by the Pennsylvania Department of Environmental Protection (DEP).
 Normally, the stream is stocked with trout three times a year.